 - Venetian Canals.
 The Venetian Casino features canals out front.
 For a fee you can ride in a gondola and the gondolier will sing to you.
 (A 10%+ tip is customary.)

-- The Mutha-F**king Tower!
-The Strat is the iconic tower of the Las Vegas skyline, and the largest one west of the Mississippi.
-For a fee you can take the elevator to the observation deck, where there are scary rides, but you can view from the ground for free, including watching people do the Sky Jump where they literally jump off the tower, guided by cables which slow them down when they get to the ground.
-The rides at the top and the taxi area at ground level were featured prominently in the movie Sharknado 4.
+- Strat tower.
+It's the iconic tower of the Las Vegas skyline, and the largest tower west of the Mississippi.
+For a fee you can take the elevator to the observation deck, where there are scary rides, but you can view from the ground for free.

 - Fire-spewing praying mantis sculpture.
 Straight outta Burning Man, this huge metallic sculpture menaces the Downtown Container Park, shooting flames from its antennae six stories high.
 Dude.
 Oh, and it wouldn't be complete without the 4000-watt sound system.
+Operates Thursday through Saturday nights.
 While you're at the Container Park, check out the big treehouse with the 33' tall slide (more)

 - Real One Million Dollars.
 Take your picture with a display of one million dollars in cash.
 At Binion's, downtown. (more)